jaycrell/portfolio/peacecorps_final.md

   </p>

 <h2> This Project </h2>
 <p> For this project, I want to explore the rising rate of volunteers resigning from the Peace Corps before they complete their two years of service.
 The rate of Peace Corps Volunteers leaving service early has always been relatively high (with the lowest rate at 24%), but the rate of Peace Corps Volunteers leaving service early has been increasing every year for the past 5 years of volunteer cohorts.
 Although I think much of this has to due with the economy growing after the 2009 recession, I want to explore what other factors might cause volunteers to leave service early so Peace Corps can consider how to better support and retain volunteers when it restarts service after the pandemic.
+My intended audience for this project is Peace Corps staff who may use this information to improve the program and other Returned Peace Corps Volunteers who, like me, may be curious to see what all this data about us looks like.
 </p>

 <h2> Outline </h2>